 Trial De Novo - A new trial in which the entire case is retried as if no trial had been held in the first instance.
 The court will order a trial de novo when the Record on Appeal is damaged or otherwise inadequate to decide the appeal.

 SUPERIOR COURT CONTACT INFORMATION

-Each court is open Monday through Friday from 8:00 a.m. - 5:00 p.m.
-Closed on official state holidays
+Each court is open Monday to Friday from 8:00 a.m. - 5:00 p.m.
+Closed on official state holidays www.co.apache.az.us

 Apache County